Skip to main content Skip to footer

 Skiing is a fun way to get out and stay active during winter.
 We have many cross-country ski opportunities here in the city.
 The trails are suitable for all ski experience levels.

-Updated: 28 March 2024
+Updated: 19 March 2025

-• Centennial Park - Good
+• Centennial Park - Closed for the season

-• Holy Family School Trail - Good
+• Holy Family School Trail - Closed for the season

-• Finlayson Island East - Good
+• Finlayson Island East - Closed for the season

-• Finlayson Island West - Good
+• Finlayson Island West - Closed for the season

-• Wednesday, North Shore Trail
+• Wednesday and Thursday: North Shore Trail and King Hill

-• Thursday, Finlayson Island Trail North
+• Friday: Finlayson Island Trail East

-During the winter, we groom the trails in four areas for Cross Country enthusiasts.
+During the winter, we groom the trails in four areas for cross-country enthusiasts.

 Locations